DeviCatOutlet/devicatoutlet.github.io/quotes2019.md

 * 735: "What is art? baby don't hurt me don't hurt me no more . devicatSPOOK ." -devicat (28-Dec-19)
 * 736: "Someone is doing something.....
 I feel it in my feathers" -Ducky245 (31-Dec-19)

-There may be quotes newer than these that have yet to be collected.
+Quotes newer than this are found in subsequent archival pages.